Pelochus/ezrknpu/README.md

 # ezrknpu
 Easy usage of Rockchip's NPU found in RK3588 and similar chips.
-This includes ChatGPT-like LLMs and Neural Networks programs like YoloV5.
+This includes ChatGPT-like LLMs and models like YoloV5.
 This repo is divided in two submodules:
 - https://github.com/Pelochus/ezrknn-llm
 - https://github.com/Pelochus/ezrknn-toolkit2